In a practice session of my own a while ago, I was cogitating on something I had been figuring out (mentioned in point 2 below).

-In a practice session of my own this week, I was cogitating on something I had been figuring out (mentioned in point 2 below).
-It struck me how I wish I could go back in time and tell my younger self this… no guarantee my younger self would listen, but such is the folly of youth!
+It struck me how I wish I could have gone back in time to tell my younger self this.
+There’d be no guarantee my younger, more arrogant self would listen, but such is the folly of youth!

-1. Put in at least a little work every day, and you’ll be amazed where you’ll be in 10 years.
+1. Put in at least a little vocal work every day, and you’ll be amazed where you’ll be in 10 years.

 2. Force only gets you so far